mysociety/alaveteli/docs/running/holding_pen.md

   field, and is not the `To:` address.

 * **a partial email address may have been guessed**<br>
-  This may be because someone has guessed an email address either because they have misunderstood how the addresses are formed, or due to a deliberate attempt to send spam.
+  Someone guesses an email address which Alaveteli doesn't recognise.
+Perhaps they have misunderstood how the addresses are formed, or maybe it's a deliberate attempt to send spam.

 * **the response has been rejected and rejections are set to go to the holding pen**<br>
   Incoming mail that is correctly addressed but not accepted for the request